 - In Fist of the North Star, Toki is a master of Hokuto Shinken whose skills in their prime actually surpassed both Kenshiro and Raoh.
 However, when the bombs fell, he ended up outside of shelter (he was closing the doors for other survivors), resulting in him contracting radiation poisoning.
 Consequently, he has white hair, and his abilities declined enough that he abdicated his position as the master of Hokuto Shinken for his brothers.

 - Captain Ukitake from Bleach.
 Even though he's one of the most powerful Soul Reapers, his illness seems to prevent him from fighting for very long, and he appears to lapse into coughing fits at inopportune moments.

-- Kurogane Hiroto in Kurogane (not the one on this wiki).
+- Kurogane Hiroto in Kurogane (2011).
 Because of his weak body Hiroto was always the worst at sports.
 But when he takes up kendo his excellent eyesight allows him to avoid being hit by his opponents.
 At one point he faints because he's unused to the weight on the kendo armor.
 Waiting to see if he can strengthen his body or not.

-- Kimimaru from Naruto.
-He's dying from an incurable disease which should have left him unable to move let alone fight, yet has no problem taking on a Kyuubi-empowered Naruto, Lee, and Gaara.
-The only reason he fails to deliver a death blow to the latter two is that his body simply gave out mid-strike.
+- Kimimaro is dying from an incurable disease which should have left him unable to move let alone fight, yet has no problem taking on a Kyuubi-empowered Naruto, Lee, and Gaara.
+The only reason he fails to deliver a death blow to the latter two is that his body simply gives out mid-strike.

 - Kashitarou in Gamaran.
 So weak he can't swing a full katana, he uses a wakazashi instead and focuses on extreme control of his movements, in particular eliminating wasted movements.